 Marsha Spell has been Executive Director of Family Promise of Sacramento for over 10 years.
 She has 40 plus years of nonprofit management experience.
 She is a graduate of the University of Memphis where she graduated with honors.

 Tim Lumsden has been an active member of Bethany Presbyterian Church since 1987.
-Over the last 13 years he has been heavily involved in the Budget and Stewardship commission of the church.
-He will be retiring in the spring of 2020 after 40 years in the food canning industry, 18 years with Campbell Soup and the last 22 years with Silgan Containers Corporation.
-In the first 29 years of his career he went from Production Supervisor to Manufacturing Engineer to Plant Controller.
-The last 11 years he has been an Area Planner for Silgan Containers, overseeing the production plans for 7 plants on the west coast.
-Tim graduated from California State University Sacramento and from UC Davis Graduate School of Management.
+Over the last 13 years he has been heavily involved in the budget and Stewardship commission of the church.
+Tim retired October of 2020 after working 40 years in the food canning industry, 18 years with Campbell Soup, and the last 22 years with Silgan Containers Corporation.
+In the first 29 years of his career he went from Production Supervisor to Manufacturing Engineer, to Plant Controller.
+The last 11 years he has been an Area Planner for Silgan Containers, overseeing the production plans for 7 plants on the West Coast.
+Tim graduated from the California State University Sacramento and from UC Davis Graduate School of Management.

 Ruben has been a board member for the last 4 years.
 He was a former guest who graduated from our program.
 He has worked for the last 8 years for Loaves and Fishes.
 As a mentor, he plays a huge part in the success of our families.

 Sister Libby founded Mercy Peddlers in Sacramento in 2017.
 Before that she was the Executive Director of Loaves and Fishes in Sacramento from 2006 to 2017.

 She has been a Sister of Mercy of Auburn since 1990.